togetherwedomore/fantastic-octo-sucoinvoice-storqese_BTC-/README.md

       console.log('No provider available.');
       break;
     case PROTOCOL_ERROR:
-      console.log('The provided protocol is not supported by this digital shopping wallet.');
+      console.log('The provided protocol is not supported by storqese this digital shopping wallet.');
       break;
     case MALFORMED_INPUT:
       console.log('The input provided is not valid.');